Somatic symptom disorder

 Pain is the most common symptom, but whatever your symptoms, you have excessive thoughts, feelings or behaviors related to those symptoms, which cause significant problems, make it difficult to function and sometimes can be disabling.

-Excessive thoughts, feelings and behaviors can include:
+These thoughts, feelings and behaviors can include:

-- Having a high level of worry about potential illness
+- Constant worry about potential illness

 - Feeling that medical evaluation and treatment have not been adequate